MNDIA/Nora-Tweaks/README.md

 *   **Legit Mace Kill:** Makes the Mace powerful when swung by amplifying your actual fall distance (only works when falling).
 *   **Chat Utility:** A collection of chat-related tools.
 *   **Hotkey Utility:** Set up quick hotbar changes with key combination.
+*   **Wind Charge Jump:** Automatically jumps when you throw a wind charge underneath yourself for enhanced mobility.